ARCO DE LA REINA

-Its importance is found in the relevant cultural offer it has, it is a mandatory visit on the way to the Historic Center.
-The square where it is located bears its name due to the presence of what can be said to be The Theater of the City.
+The relevance of this theater is due to the importance in its cultural offer.
+It has become a mandatory visit on the way to the Historic Center.
+The square where it is located bears its name as well, Plaza del Teatro, due to the presence of what can be said to be The Theater of the City.

-In 1900 a necessary renovation, was carried out by Schmit himself.
-The eardrum with its golden relief that characterizes the structure so much, was built by him.
-There are captivating figures due to the imposing golden color that contrasts with the white of the neoclassical monument and that represents a scene of Orpheus and his nine muses.
-The characters of Greek mythology protected the Sciences and the Arts.
-Orpheus, for example, who occupies the central space of the eardrum, was a poet and a musician, and his talent for playing the lyre tamed the wildest animals.
+In 1900 a necessary renovation was carried out by Schmit himself.
+The eardrum with its golden relief that characterizes the structure, was built by him.
+You will see figures representing a scene of Orpheus and his nine muses, a breathtaking combination of gold and white colors.
+The characters of Greek mythology are believed to protect the Sciences and the Arts.
+Orpheus, who occupies the central space of the eardrum, was a poet and a musician, and his talent for playing the lyre tamed the wildest animals.
 Terpsichore inspired dance, Talía presided over comedies and parties, and Euterpe was the muse of music and lyric poetry.
 The figure that resembles a shell lies above that triangular pediment and represents none other than Marietta de Veintimilla herself, nicknamed by so many Quiteños of the time as “la Generalita”, the Little General.

-Today, almost 140 years later, the Sucre National Theater is still the most emblematic piece of the performing arts in the city, and its Teatro Sucre Foundation hosts some of the most important festivals in the city, including the Festival of Sacred Music and Quito Jazz Fest, with participation of international artists.
+Today, almost 140 years later, the Sucre National Theater is still the most emblematic place for the performing arts in the city, and its Teatro Sucre Foundation hosts some of the most important festivals in the city, including the Festival of Sacred Music and Quito Jazz Fest, with participation of international artists.